HikaruEgashira/fact-checker/design/architecture.md

 The API server is implemented using AWS Lambda functions.
 It provides two main endpoints:

 - `POST /fact-check`: Submits a text for fact-checking.
-- `GET /fact-check/{task_id}`: Retrieves the fact-checking result for a given task ID.
+- `GET /fact-check/{id}`: Retrieves the fact-checking result for a given ID.

 The API server handles incoming requests, sends tasks to the queue, and retrieves results from the database.